stephanie-K/practitioner-stories/README.md

 ## Sharing our research

-This website is a new way to share our research. **Under contruction**
+This website is a way to share our research.

 This is using Github pages, Jekyll and CloudCannon.
 By using some markdown language, you can create content which is deployed in the next 2 to 5 min to a website.
 No hosting needed and it's free.